2020/21 Full-time Undergraduate course

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

-Students who do not pass the Preparation for Practice Learning module may transfer to a related academic subject within the Faculty e.g. BSc Hons Health and Social Care Policy, BSc Sociology with Options.
+Students who do not pass the Preparation for Practice Learning module may transfer to a related academic subject, e.g. BSc Hons Health and Social Care Policy, BSc Sociology with Options.

 In this section